percona/pgsm-docs/docs/configuration.md

 ### pg_stat_monitor.pgsm_enable_pgsm_query_id

 Type: boolean.
-Default: yes
+Default: YES

-Server restart - No.
+Server restart - NO

 Controls the generation of a unique hash code that identifies the query.
 This hash code is independent of PostgreSQL server version, constants within the query, database, user or schema.
 Its usage allows getting insights into how the query is being planned and executed across PostgreSQL versions, database, users or schemas.
 Enabling this parameter results in additional load on the database.

 ### pg_stat_monitor.pgsm_enable_query_plan

 Type: boolean.
-Default: no
+Default: NO

-Server restart - NO.
+Server restart - NO

 Enables or disables query plan monitoring.
 When the `pgsm_enable_query_plan` is disabled (no), the query plan will not be captured by `pg_stat_monitor`.
 Enabling it may adversely affect the database performance.